novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-163.md

 “The initial surge continued, and the effect of search word advertising was no joke.
 Though large banner ads bring in big money, small search word ads, when accumulated, exceeded that big money.”

-Lee Hyun-woo nodded at Son Joong-ui’s explanation.
+Lee Hyun-woo nodded at Son Jung-yi’s explanation.

 In fact, Korean Jungle was following a similar trend.

 Although it was as expected, the sales exceeded his expectations, making Lee Hyun-woo feel quite good.

-Then, unexpected news came from Son Joong-ui's mouth,
+Then, unexpected news came from Son Jung-yi's mouth,

 “By the way, have you heard about Windows 97 coming out?”